-The 2023-24 Pharmacy Student Handbook is published by the University of Houston College of Pharmacy, August 2023.
+The 2024-25 Pharmacy Student Handbook is published by the University of Houston College of Pharmacy, August 2024.
 Thank you to all the students, faculty and staff who contributed to this edition.

-2023 Student Orientation Coordinators
+2024 Orientation Student Coordinators

-Alyssa Glass, Meghan Huang Frazier, Grace Liu, Arianna Moorer, Minh Pham, Janvi Patel

-FACULTY/STAFF CONTRIBUTORS
+Aiden Tran, Ashley Pham, Kalyn Chan, Emily Groeper, Keilana Nicholas, and Michael Critchlow

+Faculty/Staff Contributors

-F. Lamar Pritchard, Dean Paige Pitman, Executive Associate Dean Elizabeth Coyle, Associate Dean for Academic Affairs Nancy Ordonez, Assistant Dean for Experiential Programs Kimberly A. Nguyen, Assistant Dean of Student and Professional Affairs Paul Boyle, Director of College Information Technology Chip Lambert, Communications Manager Scott Parker, Financial Aid Officer II
+F. Lamar Pritchard, Dean

+Paige Pitman, Executive Associate Dean Elizabeth Coyle, Associate Dean for Academic Affairs Brian Dwonek, Assistant Dean for Accreditation and Assessment

+Kimberly A. Nguyen, Assistant Dean of Student and Professional Affairs

+Nancy Ordonez, Assistant Dean for Experiential Programs

+Gregory Cuny, Department Chair, Pharmacological and

+Pharmaceutical Sciences

+Kevin Garey, Department Chair, Pharmacy Practice and

+Translational Research

+Rajender Aparasu, Department Chair, Pharmaceutical Health Outcomes and Policy

+Paul Boyle, Director of College Information Technology

+Scott Parker, Financial Aid Officer II Chip Lambert, Communications Director

-THE UNIVERSITY OF HOUSTON PROVIDES EQUAL TREATMENT AND OPPORTUNITY TO ALL PERSONS WITHOUT REGARD TO RACE, COLOR, RELIGION, NATIONAL ORIGIN, SEX, AGE, DISABILITY, VETERAN STATUS OR SEXUAL ORIENTATION EXCEPT WHERE SUCH DISTINCTION IS REQUIRED BY LAW.
+THE UNIVERSITY OF HOUSTON PROVIDES EQUAL TREATMENT AND OPPORTUNITY TO ALL PERSONS WITH-OUT REGARD TO RACE, COLOR, RELIGION, NATIONAL ORIGIN, SEX, AGE, DISABILITY, VETERAN STATUS OR SEXUAL ORIENTATION EXCEPT WHERE SUCH DISTINCTION IS REQUIRED BY LAW.
 THIS STATEMENT REFLECTS COMPLIANCE WITH TITLES VI AND VII OF THE CIVIL RIGHTS ACT OF 1964, TITLE IX OF THE EDUCATIONAL AMENDMENTS OF 1972 AND ALL OTHER FEDERAL AND STATE REGULATIONS.